Zhack47/Organ-omics/README.md

 **Multiple tasks from TotalSegmentator can be combined** to create custom organ sets.

-Some tasks can only be used with a license issued by the team maintaining TotalSegmentator. **No license can be obtained through Organ-omics**
+⚠️ Some tasks can only be used with a license issued by the team maintaining TotalSegmentator. **No license can be obtained through Organ-omics**

 ## Organs contours extraction

-Using the following command in the root folder, organs contours will be saved in compressed NifTi (.nii.gz) files  in the `<contours_output_path>/labelsTr` folder.
+Using the following command in the root folder, organs contours will be saved in compressed NIfTi (.nii.gz) files  in the `<contours_output_path>/labelsTr` folder.

 ```Organomics_contour_dataset -d <dataset_path> -o <contours_output_path>```